glennblock/graphql-paging-demo/README.md

 This demo illustates how to implement the [GraphQL Cursor Connections](https://relay.dev/graphql/connections.htm) specification in your Apollo GraphQL endpoint in order to support paging.

 # Disclaimer
 This is purely for educational purposes.
 The app is not secure, the data store is in memory, and the approach used here won't scale.
+The recommended practice is to encode cursors in Base64, but for simplicity they are unencoded.
 The concepts here can easily be adapted to a real world system.

 # Installing
 - Clone the repo.